xiashuijun/essem/README.md

 after install: [`action.destructive_requires_name: true`](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/indices-delete-index.html)
 or `action.disable_delete_all_indices: true`.

 * Sorting and aggregation (heavily used by Essem) use the Lucene field cache by default.
 This can consume _a lot_ of memory.
-Fortunately, the latest versions of Lucene (and ES) have added an option to use "doc values".
+The latest versions of Lucene (and ES) have added an option to use "doc values".
 This allows values to be stored on-disk in ["column-stride" format](http://www.elasticsearch.org/blog/disk-based-field-data-a-k-a-doc-values/), significantly reducing the memory requirements.
 Essem is distributed with a schema that uses "doc values" and it is the default choice.